-Owning a pet can be an extremely rewarding experience.
-We all know we would love a little companion to be by our side.
-So it is an exciting time you decide you would like to have a new family addition.
-However, amongst all the excitement, it is necessary to take in to account whether or not you can truly afford a four-legged friend.
-Petplan will take you through a few things that you need to ask yourself before purchasing your very own kitten or puppy.
+Owning a pet can be an extremely rewarding experience, with many people getting a puppy or kitten as soon as they hit adulthood.
+We all know we would love a little companion to be by our side the whole time; however, it is necessary to take in to account whether or not you can truly afford a four-legged friend.
+Petplan will take you through a few things that you need to ask yourself before purchasing your very own kitten or puppy…

 Do I have a disposable income?